xster/flutter-wiki/Triage.md

 ## General

 First, look at the bug report, and try to understand what the described problem is.
 Edit the original comment to remove boilerplate that the bug reporter didn't remove.
-Edit the original comment to add backticks (\`\`\`) around blocks of stack traces, code, the output of shell scripts like `flutter doctor`, etc. These changes make the bug much easier to manage.
+Edit the original comment to add backticks (\`\`\`) around blocks of stack traces, code, the output of shell scripts like `flutter doctor`, etc. Ensure that the title is a meaningful summary of the issue.
+These changes make the bug much easier to manage.

-If their report is **unclear**, doesn't give sufficient steps to reproduce, or is otherwise lacking in sufficient detail for us to act on it, add a polite comment asking for additional information, then skip the remaining steps.
+If their report is **unclear**, doesn't give sufficient steps to reproduce, or is otherwise lacking in sufficient detail for us to act on it, add a polite comment asking for additional information, add the `waiting for customer response` label, then skip the remaining steps.

 If the bug is **still unclear** -- we have previously asked for more detail, and the bug reporter has had a chance to provide additional feedback, but has not been able to do so in a way that makes the bug actionable -- either apologize for us not being able to fix it and then close the bug, or add the `waiting for customer response` label, depending on your confidence that the reporter will be able to eventually provide sufficient detail.
 Then, skip the remaining steps.